-The minimum period of employment that can be counted towards completion of the induction period (for both full-time and part-time ECT's) is one term (based on an institution that operates three terms in an academic year).
+4.6 Minimum period of continuous employment that can county towards induction institution that operates three terms in an academic year).
 This applies to both permanent and long-term supply teaching posts.
 It also reflects the need for each ECT to work in a stable environment and receive a personalised, supported, and pre-planned induction programme.
 In addition, it is important that the ECT is in post long enough to enable a fair and reasonable assessment to be made of their performance.
 It would be very difficult to do this against all the relevant standards over a period of less than one term.